Artifact-Virtual/.github/profile/README.md

 <h1 align="center">ARCx: The Foundation</h1>

 <p align="center">
-ARCx is a decentralized funding infrastructure, providing a transparent and autonomous mechanism to support the development of Constitutional Intelligence.
+ARCx is a decentralized funding infrastructure, providing a transparent and autonomous mechanism to support the development of Constitutional Intelligence, preserving human governance and agency in an AI-driven future.
 </p>

 ### 🟢 Current Stage: ARCx Genesis Completed